 - Team Free Will in Supernatural is composed of a brother who drank demon blood and released Lucifer, another brother who sold his soul to a demon and tortured others in hell, a fallen angel, and an old hunter in a wheelchair.
 All of them drink too much and can't forgive themselves for past mistakes.
 They must hide from the law as well as the forces of heaven and hell and support themselves through credit card fraud and hustling pool.

 - Person of Interest: Team Machine consists of a softspoken Non-Idle Rich backer for vigilantism who created God, an ex-hitman who likes to shoot people in the knees, a former Dirty Cop, a Sociopathic Hero who just likes to shoot people, and a ruthless hacker/mercenary.
 And Carter, though she does start to edge towards Anti-Hero before her death.

 - The Star Wolf team in Star Fox started as a generic "evil Star Fox" group, but in sequels, the team becomes more anti-heroic.
 The removal of the two "scum" characters Pigma (a traitor) and Andrew (nephew of the main villain in Star Fox 64) and the addition of a ladies' man named Panther (who falls in love with a character on the heroes team) gave them an opportunity to work with Star Fox.

-- Team Chaotix from Sonic the Hedgehog.
+- Team Chaotix.
 They'll do good, but they expect to be paid-handsomely.
 Vector at least has his better moments, such as finding a kid's lost toy for free.

 - Team Dark, consisting of Shadow, Rouge, and E-123 Omega, have been this ever since Sonic Heroes.
 They may help save the world, but mainly for their different reasons.
 Shadow only fights whoever gets in the way of his goals, Rouge is only interested in jewels, and Omega attacks whatever the former two point him at.